llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

               compiler in traditional compilation mode, these fields are set correctly.
-            * When compiling the OpenACC application using Clacc's compiler in source-to-source mode, these fields are nullified.
-This behavior is permitted by the OpenACC 2.7 specification, but actual source locations would obviously be preferable.
+            * When compiling the OpenACC application using Clacc's compiler in source-to-source mode followed by OpenMP compilation, these fields are nullified by default (except in the case of the `unknown` string described below).
+However, they are set correctly when the generated OpenMP is compiled with Clacc's compiler and debug information is enabled with Clang command-line options like `-gline-tables-only` or `-g`.
             * See the section "OpenACC to OpenMP Mapping: Profiling Data" for further discussion.
+            * Note that nullifying these fields is permitted by the OpenACC 3.1 specification, but actual source locations would obviously be preferable.
+            * In some cases where `src_file` or `func_name` should be nullified to indicate it is not known, it is instead set to the string `unknown`, which is unfortunate because it is indistinguishable from an actual file or function by that name.
+This issue is inherited from upstream LLVM's OpenMP debug info implementation.
     * `acc_event_info`:
         * `parent_construct` and `implicit`:
             * We do not know how to obtain this information via OMPT.